blockchain/My-Wallet-V3-Frontend/README.md

 You need to disable your browser CORS security for the time being, e.g. with this [Chrome plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en-US).

+## Test

+You may need to install PhantomJS seperately:

+    brew install phantomjs

+To run test and monitor for changes:

+    npm test

 ## Deploy

 Curently the app is configured to be deployed on Heroku: